 - physical corruption to the computer system of Certum, including network resources corruption this threat addresses corruptions originating from random situations, - software and application malfunction, rendering data inaccessible such corruptions address operating system, users' applications and execution of malicious software, for example viruses, worms, Trojan horses, - loss of important network services, associated with Certum interests.
-It primary addresses power cuts and damages of the network connections, - corruption of a part of the network, used by Certum to provide its services the corruption may imply obstruction for the customers and denial (unintended) of services.
+It primary addresses power cuts and damages of the network connections, - corruption of a part of the network, used by Certum to provide its services the corruption may imply obstruction for the customers and denial (unintended) of services, - compromise of signing keys of Certum authorities.